mergeability/mergeable/docs/README.md

 ## Key Features

+- [Prevent pull requests to be merged](#pull-requests)  based on configured rulesets
+- [Notify author of failed guidelines when openning an issue](#issues) based on configured rulesets
+- [Detect stale issues and pull requests](#staleness) and notify author and collaborators.

 ### Pull Requests

 Validate pull requests for mergeability based on content and structure of your PR (title, labels, milestone, project, description, approvals, etc).
 The rule-sets are fully configurable.
 Here are a few examples of what you can do: